 Update: As Disqus asks for a blank permission for data use (probably as a result of GDPR) and BitChute uses Disqus for the comments, I drop BitChute as my primary video site.
 It is a stupid idea in the first place to entrust any site the contacts and comments, but what can you do in lack of a better system?
 It’s also surprising that BitChute manages to host all the videos, but apparently can’t or doesn’t want to afford to host/serve the comments as well, so a dependency on a third-party service is expected to be accepted.
 I hoped to use Bit.Tube instead, but found out that one cannot reply to existing replies and doesn’t get notifications for replies.
 Therefore, only We-TeVe currently has a full copy of all of my videos (except stream recordings), so I’ll link to that one going forward.

 Update: Vlare launched recently.
 The maximum upload file size is 5 Gigabyte, the maximum playtime length is 30 minutes.
+It’s the continuation of Vanillo and merged with Slivr, but unfortunately, they didn’t migrate over my earlier uploads + account/profile, so they won’t get a complete run of my videos, only new uploads.

 Update: Viddla launched recently, but it’s in experimental beta, so most things don’t work properly yet.